Skip to content

 Accreditations and Exemptions

-The course currently provides a pathway that allows exemptions from elements of examination for the following:
+The course offers two pathways, one of which provides exemptions from elements of examination for the following:

 - Association of Chartered Certified Accountants (ACCA)